Staying fully hydrated when exercising can be a challenge, especially for those who are training hard for an event like

 Make sure you start your race fully hydrated.
-Drinking approximately 500ml of water two hours before the race should suffice.
+Drinking approximately 500ml of fluid two hours before the race should suffice.
 This will allow any excess to be passed as urine before the start.

 Just before the start, plan to drink a small amount (about 150ml).
-During your run, drinking should match sweat losses as closely as possible, taking care not to over hydrate.
+During your run, drinking should match sweat and urine losses as closely as possible, taking care not to over hydrate.
 Aim to drink small amounts regularly, rather than gulping down large volumes, and listen to your body when you are thirsty.